BarbaraKomenda/todos-list-react/README.md

+#Todos-list-react

 As part of my homework on the Frontend Developer course on the youcode platform, I created a task list.
 The user can enter tasks into the list.
 On the list, it is possible to select completed tasks or remove them completely.
+There is also an option to hide or show completed tasks and complete all tasks.

+You can visit it here: [homepage](https://barbarakomenda.github.io/todos-list-react/)

+## To create this website I used the following technologies:
+1. HTML
+2. CSS
+3. Java Script
+4. BEM
+5. Open Graph
+6. Grid
+7. React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).